This recipe for Pasta Alla Norma {Pasta with Eggplant Sauce} turns everyday pasta into something really special.

 Serve this Italian masterpiece with warm Homemade Garlic Bread for the perfect weeknight meal.

 This dish is a perfect example of the simplicity of Italian cooking.
 You don’t need a lot of complicated ingredients to create a phenomenal dinner.
-It’s simply made with the flesh of roasted eggplant, plum tomatoes, white wine, and fresh basil.
+It’s simply made with the flesh of roasted eggplant, canned plum tomatoes, white wine, and fresh basil.

 Why This Recipe Works